cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 ## Requirements ##

+### Topology Requirements ###

+At this time it is not possible to bootstrap agents to the Superhub.
+The Superhub itself will be present but the behavior of other agents bootstrapped to the Superhub is untested and unsupported.

 ### Software Requirements ###

 If your hub will have SELinux enabled, the `semanage` command must be installed.